Home » Metabolism » Metabolic Health » Hormonal Health

 • Pharmacy and physician information for drugs, natural remedies and the menopause diet

 Thank heavens the topic of menopause is out in the open.
 Gone are the days when women had to quietly (or not so quietly) suffer through the changes that our bodies undergo as we grow older and our bodies stop producing some of the youthful hormones.
 There are diagnoses of all the varying elements; peri- and post- menopause as well as a variety of treatments.
 Pharmaceutical companies push their drugs, which have been associated with a stream of side affects; the worst of which is potential cancer risks.
 Homeopaths encourage natural, bio-identical hormones and herbal remedies for menopause.
 Studies on both sides negate each other.
 So which is the best path to choose?
-A little education goes a long way to help you select the that’s right for you.
+A little education goes a long way to help you select the treatment that’s right for you.

 Menopause Remedies